Lost Boats

 Pick a month, then use NEXT & PREV buttons to scroll through the boats lost in that month.

-button dumps a list of these boats in text large enough to read at a meeting.
+This button dumps a list of these boats in text large enough to read at a meeting.

 Month to Toll